 Today, the Gill Foundation is one of the nation’s largest funders of lesbian, gay, bisexual, and transgender equal rights work.
 The goal of our work is straightforward: we want to create an America in which all people are treated equally and respectfully.

-Over the course of our history, we have invested more than $243 million, including $148 million in grants, to support programs and nonprofit organizations across America that share our commitment to equal rights for all Americans.
+Over the course of our history, we have invested more than $259 million to support programs and nonprofit organizations across America that share our commitment to equal rights for all Americans.

 About 70 percent of the foundation’s work and funding is dedicated to LGBT and allied nonprofits – both national and state organizations – that work everyday to bring about equality.
 Colorado is our home, so the remaining 30 percent of our funding goes to nonprofits in the state that improve the quality of life for all residents.
 Our grants in Colorado are given in the name of the Gay & Lesbian Fund for Colorado program.
 We have given more than $30 million in grants to high-impact Colorado nonprofits over the last 20 years.